martinibiscotti/summitcables/index.md

 ## Base
 **Price:** $20.00

-**Information:** Base covers 1ft of wire and paracord, heatshrink, and silver USB Type A/Mini B/Micro B connectors.
+**Information:** Base covers 1 ft of wire and paracord, heatshrink, and silver USB Type A/Mini B/Micro B connectors.

 ## Paracord
 **Price:** $0.50 per ft (1 ft included in Base)

-**Information:** Type III Paracord is the commerical version of Mil Spec 550 Parachute Cord, also known as Mil Spec Paracord, or Mil Spec 550 Paracord.
+**Information:** Type III Paracord is the commerical version of Mil Spec 550 Parachute Cord, also known as Mil Spec Paracord or Mil Spec 550 Paracord.
 This Nylon 550 cord is smooth and pliable which makes it nice to handle.
-The high 550lb tensile strength gives it superior strength and durability.
-It resists rot, mildew, and UV damage
+The high 550 lb tensile strength gives it superior strength and durability.
+It resists rot, mildew, and UV damage.

 We will be updating this list from time to time, so be on the lookout!